patooworld/vsixvhax/Outline.md

 ![](images/outline/outline_.png)

-The outline can be configured to automatically follow your cursor as you move through the document:
+With the `Follow Cursor` option, The outline can be configured to automatically highlight the symbol your cursor is located in as you move through the document:

 ![](images/outline/configure.png)